The Best Advertising is a Good Product

 What is a Life Lease?

-Simply put, a Life Lease is a residential agreement involving an entry fee which affords the resident security and ownership of an apartment for as long as needed or wanted.
-The lease may be terminated and the value refunded.
+Simply put, a Life Lease is a residential agreement involving an entry fee which affords the resident security and lease of an apartment for as long as needed or wanted.
+The lease may be terminated and the value refunded minus 5%.
 In the event of death, the Life Lease value is refunded to the estate.
-The entry fee value of the Life Lease is very reasonable, typically 30%-40% below the local market for similar homes.
+The entry fee value of the Life Lease is very reasonable, typically 50% below the local market for similar homes.
 There is no real estate fees upon entering or leaving.

 Where is the Legion Manor?